Experimental Investigation on Hybrid Suspension System for Commercial Passenger Vehicle 2020-28-0384

-The recent commercial vehicle research emphasis to control noise, vibration, and harshness (NVH).
-The present study analyzes the performance of a hybrid suspension system for light commercial passenger vehicles under different road conditions.
-The full car model mathematical model and the experimental investigations were carried out under periodic and discrete road inputs.
-The parameters like the driver seat acceleration, body acceleration, suspension travel, tire displacement, pitching, and rolling motions were observed.
-The influence of hybrid suspension system related to driver seat acceleration as compared with the passive model, also simulation model and experimental model.
-Finally the proposed system improves the comfort level in terms of driver acceleration and keeping the handling performance within the acceptable range with small degradation.
-The proposed system improves comfort level in terms of driver acceleration by 32.3 %, 32 %, and 27.2% by keeping the optimal handling performance.
+The current research in modern commercial vehicles has been focusing on occupant comfort and safety system, especially on noise, vibration, and harshness (NVH) studies.
+In that point of view, the current study analyzed the performance of a hybrid suspension system for light commercial passenger vehicles under different road surfaces.
+The mathematical model and the experimental investigation were carried out for the full car model under periodic and discrete road inputs.
+The output parameters, like the driver seat acceleration, body acceleration, suspension travel, tire displacement, pitching, and rolling motions were observed.
+The influence of the hybrid suspension system has been associated with driver seat acceleration as compared with the passive model, also simulation model and experimental model.
+The results showed that the proposed system improved the comfort level in terms of driver acceleration by 32.3% and keeping the handling performance within the acceptable range with small degradation.